Frequently Asked Questions

-A free-standing birth center is a home-like maternity center that is often close to a hospital.
-Many hospitals call their labor and delivery wards “birth centers”, however, they are not the same.
-A free-standing birth center is designed specifically for healthy women choosing an out-of-hospital birth experience.
-Typically, a free-standing birth center utilizes a midwifery philosophy of care that is rooted in the understanding that with support and education a pregnant woman is the person most equipped to make the best decisions regarding her own health and the health of her children.
+A freestanding birth center is a home-like maternity center that is often in close proximity to a hospital.
+Many hospitals call their labor and delivery wards "birth centers", however, they are not the same.
+A freestanding birth center is designed specifically for healthy people choosing an out-of-hospital birth experience.
+Typically, a freestanding birth center utilizes a midwifery philosophy of care that is rooted in the understanding that with support and education, a pregnant person is the one most equipped to make the best decisions regarding their own health and the health of their children.

 Unlike hospitals, birth centers never employ the following interventions:

 - Induction and augmentation of labor with oxytocin

 - Continuous electronic fetal monitoring

 - Offer continuous labor support and use natural techniques to work with the intensity of labor

 - Have lower rates of transfers leading to cesarean birth